Daniel-Rud/fgwqsr/paper.md

 # Summary
 **fix FG citation once finished in bib file **

-Environmental epidemiologists are often interested in assessing the effects of chemical and pollutant exposures on various health outcomes.
-Beyond single-constituent models, many established epidemiological methods for handling chemical/pollutant mixtures facilitate the joint adjustment of multiple exposures [@wqsr; @gwqsr; @bgwqsr; @Environmental_exposure_mixtures; @an_overview_of_methods; @sandy_cit].
-These mixture models account for the high correlation among exposure constituents, which often arise from common sources.
+Researchers in environmental epidemiology frequently study the effects of chemical and pollutant exposures on health outcomes.
+While single-constituent models remain standard, recent epidemiological methods focus on modeling exposure mixtures jointly, accounting for the correlation between exposures arising from common sources [@wqsr; @gwqsr; @bgwqsr; @Environmental_exposure_mixtures; @an_overview_of_methods; @sandy_cit].

-Among existing approaches, Weighted Quantile Sum Regression (WQSR) has gained widespread use for evaluating associations between exposure mixtures and health outcomes [@wqsr; @gwqsr; @bgwqsr].
+Weighted Quantile Sum Regression (WQSR) has gained traction for analyzing associations between exposure mixtures and health outcomes [@wqsr; @gwqsr; @bgwqsr].
 WQSR estimates both (1) group effects, which quantify the impact of a mixture group, and (2) sets of group weights, which represent the relative contributions of individual constituents within a mixture.
 In the binary outcome setting, the WQSR model is formulated as:

 $$
 \begin{aligned}